-1106 The various resources reviewed for this standard refer to communication and collaboration as key elements in 1107 establishing a mature quality culture.
-The strategic responsibility to create an environment in which ideas for 1108 improvement can be freely exchanged lies with senior management.
-Once this environment is established it is 1109 the tactical responsibility of the employee to inform management of inefficiencies in their job functions, offer 1110 solutions, and implement improvements.
-The level of employee engagement is critical to maintaining a 1111 positive quality culture.
-The quality culture becomes stronger and more mature when employees at all levels
+- 1148 The various resources reviewed for this standard refer to communication and collaboration as key elements in - 1149 establishing a mature quality culture.
+The strategic responsibility to create an environment in which ideas for - 1150 improvement can be freely exchanged lies with senior management.
+Once this environment is established it is - 1151 the tactical responsibility of the employee to inform management of inefficiencies in their job functions, offer

-- 1112 of an organization feel free to offer suggestions and voice their opinions on various aspects of continuous - 1113 improvement. - 1114 Effective communication and collaboration must be driven in both directions: from the top down and from the - 1115 bottom up.
+- solutions, and implement improvements.
+The level of employee engagement is critical to maintaining a - positive quality culture.
+The quality culture becomes stronger and more mature when employees at all levels - of an organization feel free to offer suggestions and voice their opinions on various aspects of continuous - improvement. - Effective communication and collaboration must be driven in both directions: from the top down and from the - bottom up.

-1116 8.
-Employee Ownership and Engagement
+8. Employee Ownership and Engagement

-1117 8.1.
+8.1.
 Introduction to Employee Ownership and Engagement

-- 1118 Employee ownership and engagement is critical in establishing a robust quality culture, resulting in a significant - 1119 investment in an organization by its employees.
-Essentially, it is where employees have a voice in how the - 1120 organization operates for successful outcomes.
-When staff are empowered, this leads to engagement and there - 1121 is an increase in performance and productivity.
+- Employee ownership and engagement is critical in establishing a robust quality culture, resulting in a significant - investment in an organization by its employees.
+Essentially, it is where employees have a voice in how the - organization operates for successful outcomes.
+When staff are empowered, this leads to engagement and there - is an increase in performance and productivity.

-1122 8.2.
+8.2.
 Role of Employee Ownership and Engagement in Quality Culture

-1123 When employees are engaged and take ownership the organization benefits because there is a lower risk of 1124 employee turnover, elevated productivity levels, increased company and employee growth, and better 1125 satisfaction at work.
-Highly engaged employees produce better outcomes, which leads to long-term business 1126 success.
-The introduction of a focus on quality culture in an organization succeeds when employees feel 1127 involved and engaged at every level.
-One of the hallmarks of a positive quality culture is shared ownership, 1128 where good leadership promotes engagement with all employees during the decision-making process.
-1129 Through active participation of employees and by giving them substantial responsibilities, the employee's 1130 sense of ownership increases and ultimately leads to positive changes and improvement (i.e., ownership by 1131 empowerment).
+- When employees are engaged and take ownership the organization benefits because there is a lower risk of - employee turnover, elevated productivity levels, increased company and employee growth, and better - satisfaction at work.
+Highly engaged employees produce better outcomes, which leads to long-term business - success.
+The introduction of a focus on quality culture in an organization succeeds when employees feel - involved and engaged at every level.
+One of the hallmarks of a positive quality culture is shared ownership, - where good leadership promotes engagement with all employees during the decision-making process. - 1172 Through active participation of employees and by giving them substantial responsibilities, the employee's - sense of ownership increases and ultimately leads to positive changes and improvement (i.e., ownership by empowerment).

-- 1133 There are 5 positive outcomes from employee ownership and engagement:
+- There are 5 positive outcomes from employee ownership and engagement:

-- improves quality culture
+- improves quality culture.

-- reduces staff turnover
+- reduces staff turnover.

-- increases productivity and quality
+- increases productivity and quality.

-- builds better work and customer relationships, and
+- builds better work and customer relationships.

-- affects profits positively
+- affects profits positively.

-- 1138 1139

-1140 In this section, the available resources that provide further direction on Employee Ownership and Engagement 1141 were reviewed.
-Using Table 3 below, the organization can decide which reference document(s) may be more 1142 pertinent to use as part of their Quality Culture journey.
-Resource documents denoted with an "X" in Table 3 1143 indicate where additional information can be found in that resource on the specific column heading for 1144 Employee Ownership and Engagement criteria.
+- In this section, the available resources that provide further direction on Employee Ownership and Engagement - were reviewed.
+Using Table 3 below, the organization can decide which reference document(s) may be more - pertinent to use as part of their quality culture journey.
+An "X" in one of the columns below denotes that the - resource document contains additional information on this aspect of Employee Ownership and Engagement. - Readers are directed to consult the source document for details

-1146 Table 3: Current Guidance, Models and Tools for Employee Ownership and Engagement
+Table 3: Current Guidance, Models and Tools for Employee Ownership and Engagement

-Resources Type: G=Guidance M=Model T=Tool Employee Ownership and Engagement in Quality Culture Measurements of Employee Ownership and Engagement Criteria for Success of Employee Ownership and Engagement Suggestions for Improvement in Employee Ownership and Engagement ISO10018:2020 Quality management Guidance G Х Х ICHQ10 Pharmaceutical Quality System G X EFQM Excellence Model М X X Х Х
+Resources Type: G=Guidance M=Model T=Tool Employee Ownership and Engagement in Quality Culture Measurements of Employee Ownership and Engagement Criteria for Success of Employee Ownership and Engagement Suggestions for Improvement in Employee Ownership and Engagement

+ISO10018:2020 Quality management Guidance G X X

+ICHQ10 Pharmaceutical Quality System G X

+EFQM Excellence Model M X X X X

-Malcolm Baldrige Excellence Framework М X X
+Malcolm Baldrige Excellence Framework M X X

 Shingo Model М X

-SIQ Model for Performance Excellence М X Х X Х
+SIQ Model for Performance Excellence М X X X X

-ISPE Cultural Excellence Report Т X X X X
+ISPE Cultural Excellence Report Т X X X Х

-PDA Quality Culture Guided Assessment Tool Т X Х X X
+PDA Quality Culture Guided Assessment Tool Т X X X X

-1149 8.3.
+8.3.
 ISO10018:2020 Quality management - Guidance for people engagement